ratmav/dotfiles/README.md

 * a solid terminal emulator: take a look at [wezterm](https://wezfurlong.org/wezterm/index.html).
 * git and bash: probably already installed on *nix. use [git for windows](https://gitforwindows.org) on...windows, which provides bash emulation via `msys`.
     * some handle shell hopping tricks for windows:
+        * from powershell:
             * `bash` usually launches the bash binary that ships with wsl 2 that is installed as part of the docker desktop installation.
-        * `powershell` launches...powershell.
-        * `'C:\Program Files\Git\bin\bash.exe'` will launch the bash binary that ships with git for windows.
+            * `'C:\Program Files\Git\bin\bash.exe'` is the standard location of the git bash binary if git for windows is installed. it is probably useful to alias this to something like `git-bash` in the powershell profile.
+        * from git bash: `powershell` launches...powershell.